daekiru/digital-garden/content/Documenting/Shared systems.md

-# Intentions and reflections #mature
+# Intentions and reflections #matured

 **intentions:**
 - [ ] I will put my 100% to whatever I'll do today.